- The Guardian reports that U.S. surveillance targeted 38 embassies and missions

 Targets included France, Italy, Greece, Japan, Mexico, South Korea, India and Turkey, according to The Guardian.

-The U.S. Director of National Intelligence's office declined to comment Sunday on specific allegations published in Der Spiegel.
+U.S. officials did not immediately respond to the Guardian's report.
+The Office of the Director of National Intelligence declined to comment Sunday on specific allegations published in Der Spiegel.

 Snowden has revealed himself

 as the source of documents outlining a massive effort by the NSA to track cell phone calls and monitor the e-mail and Internet traffic of virtually all Americans.

 Critics slam him as a traitor.
 Supporters hail him as a hero.